adulau/foo.be/_posts/2026-08-15-Open-Source-Metrics.md

 This is similar in spirit to the distinction implicit in initiatives such as the OpenSSF Best Practices programme, where some evidence can be automatically checked while other properties must be declared by the project.[^best-practices]

 That could bring OSSTRL closer to actual technology readiness without pretending that a GitHub API contains information it simply doesn't have.
+But the reality is many projects won't create a YAML file with the ddetails and why I kept OSSTRL[^osstrl] as is.

 ## Different metrics for different questions